 Do I need a special permit to drive in Guyana?

-Visitors can drive with a valid foreign driver's license for up to 3 months.
+Visitors can drive with a valid foreign driver's license for up to 60 days from their date of entry.
 An International Driving Permit (IDP) is recommended and may be required by some rental companies.
-For longer stays, you'll need to obtain a Guyanese license through the Licensing Office.
+After 60 days, you can apply for a Foreign Driver's Permit (GYD $2,000, valid 4 weeks) at GRA.
+For longer stays, you'll need to obtain a Guyanese license.

 Which side of the road do you drive on in Guyana?